utf18/k8s-gluecode/README.md

-# k8s-homelab
+# k8s-gluecode

-Kubernetes Cluster with kubeadm and sprinkles on top for home and lab
+this repo will install the services below on top of a running kubernetes cluster from helm templates and kustomize overlays

-this repo will install services on top of a running kubernetes cluster from helm templates and kustomize overlays
+it glues together helm and kustomize with bash.

 ### services:
 - metallb